-Marie Garnett was diagnosed with a Meningioma six weeks after giving birth to her daughter.
+Interview with Marie Garnett: “I was diagnosed with a Meningioma, Hydrocephalus and a Chiari Malformation just six weeks after giving birth to my daughter”.

 Marie had been having headaches for seven years prior to her diagnosis.
 It was after the birth of her daughter, the headaches were far worse and unmanageable.
 The headaches were so bad she could not hold her baby girl in case she dropped her.
 Days leading up to her diagnosis Marie started getting dizzy, loss of balance and vomiting.